-In a criminal trial, a jury examines the evidence to decide whether, "beyond a reasonable doubt," the defendant committed the crime in question.
+In a criminal trial, a jury examines the evidence to decide whether the defendant committed the crime in question.
 A trial is the government's opportunity to argue its case, in the hope of obtaining a "guilty" verdict and a conviction of the defendant.
 A trial also represents the defense's chance to refute the government's evidence, and to offer its own in some cases.
 After both sides have presented their arguments, the jury considers as a group whether to find the defendant guilty or not guilty of the crime(s) charged.

-(Note: Though a trial is the most high profile phase of the criminal justice process, most criminal cases are resolved well before trial -- through "guilty" or "no contest" pleas, plea bargains, or dismissal of charges.
+Note: Though a trial is the most high profile phase of the criminal justice process, most criminal cases are resolved well before trial -- through "guilty" or "no contest" pleas, plea bargains, or dismissal of charges.
 In particular, most DUI cases do not reach the trial stage.
-In the majority of these cases, the arraignment usually represents the first and last time the defendant will be in court, as most DUI offenders choose to plead guilty or enter into a plea bargain in order to avoid a trial, especially if the government's evidence is strong.)

 A complete criminal trial typically consists of six phases, each of which is described in more detail below: